 Vicki graduated with a Bachelor of Science with honors in Physical Therapy in 1996 from the University of Toronto.
 Vicki has completed her manual therapy fellowship diploma (FCAMPT) and her Medical Acupuncture Certification, (University of Alberta and University of Beijing, China).
 Vicki has a special interest in treating headaches, neck and back pain.
 She also loves working within the multidisciplinary team at Evidence, to provide an appropriate solution to ongoing musculoskeletal problems, which may involve providing referral for prolotherapy evaluation/treatment, or interventional radiology procedures; as well as providing physiotherapy management before, during and after such procedures.
 Vicki also has an interest in work station ergonomics and core stabilization/postural retraining.

-I have over 20 years of experience in physiotherapy and have been fortunate to work with a wide number of patients as well as their friends and family.
-While a large part of my practice is complex spine, hip and shoulder pain, I see all musculoskeletal injuries and conditions.
-I also have a special interest in headaches and running injuries.
-All patients are welcome.
+Rob Holmes has over 20 years of experience in physiotherapy and has been fortunate to work with a wide number of patients as well as their friends and family.
+While a large part of his practice is complex spine, hip and shoulder pain, all musculoskeletal injuries and patients are welcome.
+Rob also has a special interest in headaches and running injuries.

-I am passionate about providing thorough assessment and diagnosis and taking time to help people understand their injury and treatment options.
-My rehabilitation interests are hands-on manual therapy, effective self-management options, therapeutic exercise and intra-muscular stimulation/dry-needling.
-In addition to traditional conservative rehabilitation, I have years of experience in providing consultation for and rehabilitation during medical procedures such as prolotherapy, PRP and interventional radiology procedures.
+Rob is passionate about providing a thorough assessment and diagnosis and taking time to help people understand their injury and treatment options.
+His rehabilitation interests are hands-on manual therapy, effective self-management options, therapeutic exercise and intra-muscular stimulation/dry-needling.
+In addition to traditional conservative rehabilitation, Rob has years of experience in providing consultation for and rehabilitation during medical procedures such as prolotherapy, PRP and interventional radiology procedures.

-I graduated from McGill University in 1996 and received my Advanced Diploma of Manual and Manipulative Physiotherapy in 2003.
-I completed a Masters in Clinical Science and Manipulative Physiotherapy from Western University in 2008 and am also certified in Intra-Muscular Stimulation/dry-needling.
+Rob graduated from McGill University in 1996 and received an Advanced Diploma of Manual and Manipulative Physiotherapy in 2003.
+He completed a Masters in Clinical Science and Manipulative Physiotherapy from Western University in 2008 and is also certified in Intra-Muscular Stimulation/dry-needling.

-In addition to clinical practice I am enthusiastic about teaching and I have had the privilege of mentoring many physiotherapists in advanced practice orthopaedic physiotherapy.
+In addition to clinical practice Rob is enthusiastic about teaching and has had the privilege of mentoring many physiotherapists in advanced practice orthopaedic physiotherapy.

 Susan Massitti - Clinical Specialist in Musculoskeletal Physical Therapy PT, Diploma Manip PT &Sports Physiotherapy; UBC Gunn IMS, Certificate of Medical Acupuncture, Classical Pilates Instructor